-3.160 By the close of Publication, the Council had received a total of 126 responses representations.
-The following section contains information on the main issues raised pursuant to Regulation 20 in local plan document/ chapter/ policy order.
-It should be noted that Appendix 2 provides a link to more detail on individual comments.
-Additionally, the Representations received can be viewed in full on the Council's website via the following web-link:.
+3.160 By the close of Publication, the Council had received a total of 126 representations.
 The representations and a summary of main issues raised during the consultation stage will be published upon submission of the Local Plan.
 All representations made by 5pm on the 21 October 2021 will be submitted to the Secretary of State for consideration by the Planning Inspector.
-Following the conclusion of the Regulation 19 consultation, the Council opted to conduct a Regulation 19 Addendum consultation to address evidence changes and a handful of focussed matters.
+Following the conclusion of the Regulation 19 consultation, the Council opted to conduct a Regulation 19 Addendum consultation to address evidence changes and a handful of focussed matters